For Returning Residents To Jamaica A Comprehensive Guide

 Important Note: A couple – husband and wife- will get only one concession if they return together or within three years of each other.

-Preparing for Your Move
+Preparing For Your Move

 Be sure to start the planing early so as not to become bogged down with many things to do in the final days .In the weeks and days leading up to your move you should prepare a detailed plan and checklist so as not to run the risk of overlooking anything.
 Decide what items to keep and what items to dispose of.
-Disposal is always a viable option as shipping can be expensive hence its best to take what you cannot easily purchase locally or may have sentimental value.

-If you choose to dispose of some items then you should determine the method of disposing of those items.
+However f you choose to dispose of some items then you should determine the method of disposing of those items.
 A couple options are:

 - Have a sale.